thellimist/bitses/_analyses/shipit-esqarrouth.md

 score: 0
 researcher: esqarrouth
 date: 2018-06-04
-conclusion: "Semi legit startup going after a good market with high chance of failure because of slow execution speed.
-But also an ICO opportunist."
+conclusion: "Semi-legit startup going after a good market with high chance of failure because of slow execution speed.
+They're also an ICO opportunist."
 ---

 - Their old product website is Russian.
 They have a new ICO website in English.
-- The company location shows both in Russia, Chile and San Francisco.
-In different platforms?
+- The company location shows both in Russia, Chile and San Francisco in different platforms, why?
 - Doesn't seem to have a proper location.
-- Company founded in 2015 as a norma startup, then turned into an ICO soon.
+- Company founded in 2015 as a normal startup, then turned into an ICO soon.
 - They have ICO advisors and temporary or fake team members to raise money.
 - Most team doesn't state they are working on this, in Linkedin or somewhere else.
 Except their website and ICO page.
 - Team has 4 on operations, 5 on tech, 5 on marketing.